4GeeksAcademy/python-beginner-programming-exercises/exercises/25-Python-Objects/README.md

 Easy stuff :)
 ## 📝 Instructions:
-1. Programmatically, change the fourth lucky number of John Doe to 33 (use a command, don't manually change the code)
+1. **1** Programmatically, change the fourth lucky number of John Doe to 33 (use a command, don't manually change the code)
-2. Programmatically, create a new person and add it to the family object.
+2. **2** Programmatically, create a new person and add it to the family object.
 Jimmy Doe, 13, male, lucky numbers: 1, 2, 3, 4; significant other: null. (use a command, don't manually change the code)
-3. Now please print ( console.log() ) the SUM of all of the lucky numbers of the Doe family.
+3. **3** Now please print ( console.log() ) the SUM of all of the lucky numbers of the Doe family.

-## 💡 Hint:

-- You can get each array of lucky numbers from each person object inside the family object.
-- Once you get each array just loop over it adding every element (like we've been doing so far).
-And then add each sum of the 3 family members.
-- Null is also an object.